ihh/bracery/README.md

 ### Dynamic bindings

-When using the node API, symbols can be bound to JavaScript functions that return strings:
+When using the node API, tilde-prefixed symbols like `~name` can be bound to JavaScript functions:

 ~~~~
 var bracery = require('../bracery')